vtorosyan/vtorosyan.github.io/_posts/2025/2025-06-16-em-meditations.md

 Over time, I’ve built a few rituals that stuck:

 - **Morning intention**: Before a high-stakes conversation, I pause and ask: *What kind of leader do I want to be in this meeting?*
-- **Evening reflection**: A short check-in—what went well, what felt off, what I avoided
+- **Evening reflection**: A short check-in-what went well, what felt off, what I avoided
 - **Negative visualization**: What if this person resigns?
 What if the launch fails?
 Rehearsing it keeps me calm when it happens
-- **The view from above**: Zooming out—will this still matter in a month?
+- **The view from above**: Zooming out-will this still matter in a month?
 What would my future self advise?

 ## Why I’m writing

 *EM Meditations* is a GitHub repo where I’ll publish short reflections on engineering management, each grounded in a Stoic quote or idea.

 It’s part journal, part practice.
-Not a guide, not advice—just honest thinking made public.
+Not a guide, not advice-just honest thinking made public.

 I hope it helps other engineering leaders feel a little more steady, a little more clear-headed, and a little less alone.